About Mentors Matter:

 One-to-One Mentoring

-Mentors volunteer their time with a child or youth one-on-one and develop a relationship by doing various activities together.
+Mentors volunteer their time with a youth one-on-one and develop a relationship by doing various activities together.
 Over time, the mentor can help the youth improve their self-confidence, academic skills, life skills, and expose the youth to new opportunities, interests and connections in the community.

 Group Mentoring